cloudflare/workers-honeycomb-logger/README.md

 This configures the library to only send 1 in 10 requests with a response code in the 200s, but keep all errors; both 500s and exceptions.

-If you want more fine-grained control over your sampling, you are supply a function that takes both a `Request` and optionally a `Response` and you can return a number, which is the amount of events this request should represent.
+If you want more fine-grained control over your sampling, you can supply a function that takes both a `Request` and optionally a `Response` and you can return a number, which is the amount of events this request should represent.
+Please note it is not possible to read the body of the Request or Response objects, just their headers and status codes.